- Contribute Content

 - Foster opportunities for networking and interdisciplinary collaboration that promote professional development of both emerging and established researchers, policy makers and practitioners.

-We invite submissions of papers, posters, and symposium proposals that address all aspects of work and family issues.
-Submissions focusing on basic research, policy evaluations (particularly those with an international focus), and illustrations of strong evidence-based applications in existing organizations will serve as the basic building blocks of the conference.
-However, we also encourage "outside the box" submissions that include (but are not limited to): theory development; historical perspectives on work and family and how they inform the future; international comparisons; point-counterpoint perspectives on volatile topics; political analyses or policy evaluations; novel research strategies to work and family (e.g., action research, ethnography, new statistical techniques); and solutions for improving the translation of research to policy and practice.
-Examples of possible topics include (but are not limited to): alternative work arrangements; women's career opportunities; job performance; overwork; underemployment; precarious employment; nonstandard work shifts; lower wage work; stress, health and well-being; work-family conflict and enrichment; family leave; organizational policies; social media and the workplace; public policy; international comparisons; technology and implications for tethering or liberating workers; time use; aging and older workers; dependent care; after-school programs; and the global economy and its implications for work and family relationships.
-Work and family issues for special populations, including military families, immigrant families, single-parent families, racially and ethnically diverse families, and gay and lesbian families, are also welcome.
+We invited submissions of papers, posters, and symposium proposals that address all aspects of work and family issues.
+Submissions focusing on basic research, policy evaluations (particularly those with an international focus), and illustrations of strong evidence-based applications in existing organizations served as the basic building blocks of the conference.
+However, we also encouraged "outside the box" submissions that include (but are not limited to): theory development; historical perspectives on work and family and how they inform the future; international comparisons; point-counterpoint perspectives on volatile topics; political analyses or policy evaluations; novel research strategies to work and family (e.g., action research, ethnography, new statistical techniques); and solutions for improving the translation of research to policy and practice.
+Examples of possible topics included (but were not limited to): alternative work arrangements; women's career opportunities; job performance; overwork; underemployment; precarious employment; nonstandard work shifts; lower wage work; stress, health and well-being; work-family conflict and enrichment; family leave; organizational policies; social media and the workplace; public policy; international comparisons; technology and implications for tethering or liberating workers; time use; aging and older workers; dependent care; after-school programs; and the global economy and its implications for work and family relationships.
+Work and family issues for special populations, including military families, immigrant families, single-parent families, racially and ethnically diverse families, and gay and lesbian families, were also welcome.

-Consistent with our goal to advance, promote, and disseminate work and family research, and to encourage knowledge and understanding of work and family issues among a broad community of stakeholders, we welcome proposals for innovative sessions such as the following: professional development of work and family scholars (e.g., research incubator sessions, methodological workshops, grant writing, publishing strategies); "going deeper" sessions that focus on surfacing invisible issues underlying work and family; delivering high-quality teaching and training in work and family issues; effective communication of research findings to distinct end-users (e.g., policy makers, organizational leaders); and translating research into organizational, community, and policy interventions.
+Consistent with our goal to advance, promote, and disseminate work and family research, and to encourage knowledge and understanding of work and family issues among a broad community of stakeholders, we welcomed proposals for innovative sessions such as the following: professional development of work and family scholars (e.g., research incubator sessions, methodological workshops, grant writing, publishing strategies); "going deeper" sessions that focus on surfacing invisible issues underlying work and family; delivering high-quality teaching and training in work and family issues; effective communication of research findings to distinct end-users (e.g., policy makers, organizational leaders); and translating research into organizational, community, and policy interventions.